 While the acupuncture treatment is initiating physiological changes, the hypnosis is shifting deep-seated beliefs and generating new neural pathways , which in turn creates new behaviors.

 Guided Imagery Meditation is a relaxation technique that purposely guides thoughts and beliefs to achieve a desired outcome.
 When combined with Acupuncture, the relaxation is deeper.

-Reflexology is the art of using specific touch techniques, (pressure point therapy) on reflex maps believed to resemble the human form on the feet, hands, and ears to achieve relaxation and balance in the body.
-By ‘working’ these areas, the corresponding organs are stimulated, toxic deposits are released and self-healing promoted.
+Reflexology is the art of using specific touch techniques, on reflex maps believed to resemble the human form on the feet, hands, and ears to achieve relaxation and balance in the body.

 Having a consultation when you don’t know where to start, is a good idea.
 What I do in my healing practice is extensive, and to someone ‘new’ to these types of treatments, it can be overwhelming.

 Micro-Needling is the insertion of fine short needles into the skin for the purpose of rejuvenation.
 By creating a small wound, the skin will respond with collagen production and new skin cells.